 What You'll Learn

-How does your organization address racial equity and access to health care?
+What is inequality in health care?
+What does social justice in health care look like?
+Does your organization address racial equity and access to care?
 Is diversity, bias, and inclusion a common conversation or evaluation to improve delivery?
-How do you address these difficult topics with your leadership and board members?
+How do you address these topics with your leadership and board members?

 Racial disparity in the United States health care industry isn’t a new topic; for decades researchers have focused on quality of care, access, and safety of people of color versus their white counterparts.
 While in recent years quality and access has improved in the U.S. thanks to initiatives like the Affordable Care Act, there is still a gap in the quality of care different groups receive.
 It’s vital to continue closing the biases and disparities in health care through education, communication, and action.